Alex I Askaroff

 Early models incorporated the Howe and Grover & Baker principles which would have been used under licence from the American companies.
 The brass main gear on the Advance is unusual as they were quickly replaced with less expensive steel gears however it makes the machine beautifully smooth and quiet.
 The ornate castings and lavish detail was only put onto the best machines and the quality of the workmanship from these Victorian craftsmen is a pure delight.

-After a while with all the new machines Collier's started to number their models No2, 3, 4, 5,etc. By the Model No4, which was a Jones machine from Manchester, the machines started to look like all the other machines on the market, practical but boring.
+After a while with all the new machines Collier's started to number their models No2, 3, 4, 5,etc. By the Model No4, which was a Jones machine from Manchester, the machines started to look like all the other machines on the market, practical but not so exciting.

 Sussex Born and Bred, and Corner of the Kingdom